Atomtronic Many-Body Transport using Husimi Driving

 which describes the evolution of the condensate order parameter $\psi(x,t)$.
 The contact interaction parameter $g$ quantifies the $s$-wave atom-atom scattering strength~\cite{1997esry0a}.
-The GPE is a nonlinear Schr{\"o}dinger equation (NLSE) which describes low-temperature condensate dynamics.

-We focus on solutions where the external potential consists of a static harmonic trap with a modulated linear component, $V(x,t) = \frac12 m\omega_1^2 x^2 - Axf(t)$, where $A$ represents the modulation amplitude, $f(t)$ the modulation function, and $m$ the atomic mass.
-This potential effectively spatially translates side-to-side and energetically decreases and increases, which is best seen re-written as

-which shows that the Husimi see-saw potential is distinct from translating a rigid harmonic potential.

-Following Husimi's method, the order parameter $\psi(x,t)$ is analytically solved using $f(t) = \sin(\omega_2 t)$, Eqn.~\ref{eqn:GPE}, Eqn.~\ref{eqn:ModTrap}, and the transformation $x^\prime = x - \xi(t)$~\cite{supplementary1}.
-The transformed NLSE contains two additional terms.
-The first term vanishes provided $\xi(t)$ satisfies the classical forced oscillator equation of motion $m \ddot{\xi} + m \omega_1 ^2 \xi = A f(t)$, implying $\xi$ can be physically interpreted as the time-dependent centre-of-mass coordinate $\langle x \rangle$.
-Introducing the global phase factor $E t = \int_0^t \frac12 m \dot{\xi}^2 - \frac12 m \omega_1^2 \xi^2 + A \xi f(t) d t$ then removes the second term.
-Given these constraints, the coordinate-transformed NLSE reduces to the NLSE solution for a static harmonic trap, akin to the original single-particle result, with the solution~\cite{supplementary1}
+The GPE is a nonlinear Schr{\"o}dinger equation describing low-temperature condensate dynamics.
+We solve for the order parameter $\psi(x,t)$ using $f(t) = \sin(\omega_2 t)$, and the coordinate transformation $x^\prime = x - \xi(t)$.
+This solution is independent of the interaction term in Eqn.~\ref{eqn:GPE}, and results in a time-dependent centre-of-mass oscillation $\xi(t) = \langle x \rangle$.
+As with Husimi's original solution, $f(t)$ may take an arbitrary form, and our choice of function is motivated by experimental convenience.
+In the co-moving coordinate of $\xi(t)$, the GPE solution reduces to that for a static harmonic trap $\chi(x,t)$ with a time-varying phase factor,